S-Packing Colorings of Cubic Graphs: -coloring

 \subsection{$(1,2,\ldots,2)$-coloring}

-Note that no cubic graph with more than 3 vertices is $(1,2,2)$-colorable since a graph with three vertices of degree larger than 2 at mutual distance less than $2$, is not $(1,2,2)$-colorable.
+Notice that a vertex of degree at least $3$ in a $(1,2,2)$-colored graph can not be colored by $1$.
+Thus, a $(1,2,2)$-colorable graph does not contain three vertices of degree larger than 2 at mutual distance at most $2$ and in particular no cubic graph is $(1,2,2)$-colorable.
 However, there exist $(1,2,2)$-colorable subcubic graphs and it has been recently proved~\cite{GasCo} that determining if a subcubic bipartite graph is $(1,2,2)$-colorable is NP-complete.